griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 - :bold:`Top Score Sorting Metric`

-  Specify the metric that should be used as the primary sort criteria for sortingt candidates within each tier.
+  Specify the metric that should be used as the primary sort criteria for sorting candidates within each tier.

 .. figure:: ../../images/screenshots/pvacview-regenerate_tier.png
     :width: 1000px